What version control systems does Zuul support?

 Zuul uses Ansible to execute jobs which means Zuul can run jobs on platforms that Ansible is able to communicate with.
 This includes Linux (and other Unix like operating systems), Windows, and even network switches.

 To provision these resources Zuul uses Nodepool which can talk to a variety of cloud resources as well as staticly configured hosts.
-Currently AWS, Kubernetes, OpenShift and OpenStack cloud resources are supported.
-Work to support Azure is in progress.
+Currently AWS, Azure, Kubernetes, OpenShift and OpenStack cloud resources are supported.
+Work to support Digital Ocean is in progress.

 How does Zuul compare to Jenkins?